MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-getting-started.md

 # Networking architecture design

-This AVS Landing zone connectivity section consists of sample architectures, solutions, and guides that can help you explore hybrid networking with Azure VMware Solution.
+The Azure VMware Solution (AVS) for Azure Landing Zone connectivity section consists of sample architectures, solutions, and guides that can help you to explore hybrid networking with Azure VMware Solution.

-Azure VMware solution provides a wide range of networking tools and capabilities for connecting with on-premises environments and Azure native workloads.
+Azure VMware Solution provides a wide range of networking tools and capabilities for connecting with on-premises environments and Azure native workloads.

 Design areas include: